Claudia Webbe: Parliamentary career

 In February 2021, Webbe apologised after an investigation by the Parliamentary Commissioner for Standards found that she had broken the Code of Conduct for MPs by her late registrations of remunerations received for her role as a councillor in Islington.
 The Commissioner also noted the late registration of a payment received from a business.
-Also in 2021, Webbe stated on Twitter that "Earth is overpopulated; there are too many rich people.
+In April that year, Webbe stated on Twitter that "Earth is overpopulated; there are too many rich people.
 To solve the climate crisis; the rich must be abolished", a remark that drew criticism in view of her £81,000-per-year MP's salary.